Sentinel Logo

 Collection

 Collections are namespaces for organizing related documents within a Sentinel store.
 Each collection corresponds to a directory on your filesystem, making it easy to manage and browse your data using standard tools.
+Collections provide comprehensive CRUD operations, advanced querying capabilities, and flexible verification options.

 Creating and Accessing Collections